Meta-Captain819/JavaChatApp/README.md

 This section shows the installation and the running instructions follow all the steps accordingly.

 ## Usage Guide

+### Starting the Main Launcher

+1. After launching the Main Launcher you can select what to run either the Server or the Client.
+2. Choose any either Server or Client, the order doesn't matter but remember the Client will not be able to communicate until the Server gets started.
+3. You can launch multiple clients as well by clicking the " Run Client " button as many times as you want.

 ### Starting the Server